EwhaGlab/neuro_explorer/neuro_explorer_train/README.md

 > 1. Open the ```<base_dir>/neuro_explorer_train/configs/astarnet_params.yaml``` file.
 > 2. Modify the necessary fields, such as ```"data_dir"```, ```"outpath"```, and ```"outmodelfile"```, based on your requirements.
 There are additional parameters available for tunning.
-Users are encouraged to adjust these settings, as long as they have a clear understanding of their effects.
+Users may adjust these settings, as long as they have a clear understanding of their effects.

 > 3. Then, change directory to ```<base_dir>/neuro_explorer_train/example/astar_pot_predictor```
 > 4. Execute the commands below.